In Search Of Yummy-ness

 Chocolate shortbread cookies are easier to make than you might think!

-Your butter should be at room temperature - not cold or melted.
-Otherwise, it won't cream properly with the sugar.
+For best results, make sure your butter is at room temperature so it can cream properly with the sugar.
 Also, it's important to measure your flour correctly to avoid using too much.

 Flour, cocoa and salt in a sieve over a glass bowl.

-Step 1: First, sift together the flour, cocoa powder and salt.
+Step 1: Sift together the flour, cocoa powder and salt.
 Set this aside.

 Cubed butter, granulated sugar and icing sugar in a stand mixer bowl.

-Step 2: Next, cream the butter and sugar together until it's light and fluffy.
+Step 2: Cream the butter and sugar together until it's light and fluffy.

 Mixing creamed butter and sugar with the dry ingredients in the bowl of a stand mixer.